python-discord/site/pydis_site/apps/content/resources/guides/python-guides/setting-different-statuses-on-your-bot.md

 title: Setting Different Statuses to Set Your Bot
 description: How to personalize your Discord bot status
 ---
+**Please note:**

+If you want to change the bot status, it is suggested to not do it during the on_ready event, since it would be called many times and making an API call on that event has a chance to disconnect the bot.
+Instead, set the desired status using the  activity / status kwarg of commands.Bot, for example `bot = commands.Bot(command_prefix="!", activity=..., status=...)`

 #### Setting 'Playing' Status
 ```python